LuisSevillano/luissevillano.github.io/_posts/2019-08-01-combine-csv-headers-in-R.md

 ---
 layout: work
 title: "Merge CSV headers in R"
-description: "How deal with tabular data with more than one header"
+description: "A way to deal with tabular data with more than one header"
-image: /img/thumbnails/r-script.jpg
+image: /img/cards/combine-headers-r.png
-date: 2019-07-01
+date: 2019-08-08
 permalink: combine-csv-headers-in-R
 ---